By Becca Badgett

 (Co-author of How to Grow an EMERGENCY Garden)

-Boxwood plants are dense, evergreen shrubs often planted in elegant and formal landscapes.
+Boxwood plants (Buxus) are dense, evergreen shrubs often planted in elegant and formal landscapes.
 Many varieties and cultivars of boxwood plants exist.
 Boxwoods are grown for foliage, as their flowers are insignificant.

 Growing boxwood in your home landscape allows you to create a formal hedge, a matching border or a pair of boxwood plants to balance an entryway.
 Boxwoods may also be planted as focal points or foundation plantings.